Jason Lees: Biography

-In 2002, Lees started playing wheelchair rugby on the social, non-competitive level.
+In 2002, Lees started playing wheelchair rugby on a social, non-competitive level.

 In 2009, he made his debut for the Victoria state team and the Australian Steelers.
 He competed in the 2010 World Rugby Wheelchair Championships, where his team captured a silver medal.

-Lees was a member of the Steelers that won the gold medal at the 2012 London Paralympics.
+Lees was a member of the Steelers, and they won the gold medal at the 2012 London Paralympics.
 He was a member of the Australian team that won its first world championship gold medal at the 2014 World Wheelchair Rugby Championships at Odense, Denmark.

 He was a member of the team that retained its gold medal at the 2016 Rio Paralympics after defeating the United States 59–58 in the final.

 At the 2018 IWRF World Championship in Sydney, Australia, he was a member of the Australian team that won the silver medal after being defeated by Japan 61–62 in the gold medal game.

-At the 2020 Summer Paralympics, the Steelers finished fourth after being defeated by Japan 52–60 in the bronze medal game.COVID travel restrictions led to Steelers not having a team training since March 2020 prior to Tokyo.
+At the 2020 Summer Paralympics, the Steelers finished fourth after being defeated by Japan 52–60 in the bronze medal game.
+COVID travel restrictions led to Steelers not having a team training since March 2020 prior to Tokyo.

 Lees was awarded an Order of Australia Medal in the 2014 Australia Day Honours "for service to sport as a Gold Medallist at the London 2012 Paralympic Games."

-Lees announced his retirement from the Steelers in November 2021 and moving to a Development Coach with Paralympics Australia.
+Lees announced his retirement from the Steelers in November 2021 and moved to a Development Coach with Paralympics Australia.